closeio/close-api-scripts/README.md

 3. Run the import script: `./scripts/csv_to_cio.py --api_key YOUR_API_KEY_HERE ~/path/to/your/leads.csv`

-You can generate an API Key from Settings in Close.io.
+You can generate an API Key from Settings in Close.